 1. Have a robust remote work policy

 It’s unreasonable to expect remote working to instantly be an unmitigated success without establishing universal rules of engagement for every employee.
 Your company should have a remote work policy that clearly lays out expectations, entitlements and managerial processes.
 Among other points, it should clarify how collaboration will work, when remote employees are are expected to be available, who they can turn to if they need support and the different ways they can provide feedback.
 Aside from detailing the mechanisms that will make remote work possible, your policy should act as a cultural document, communicating your company’s values, corporate responsibilities and commitment to transparency.

 2. Build a remote tech infrastructure

 You simply can’t manage remote employees without the right remote tech stack.
 It should enable you to keep every remote employee’s work, hours, performance and wellbeing visible.
 On a broader team level, your stack should facilitate everything from work communication and organization, to time management and team planning.
 There are tons of remote work tools out there, but choose your core apps wisely to avoid software sprawl.
-Basics like Slack and Zoom (for communication), Bamboo HR (for vacation and availability), Timely (for hours and work visibility) and X come to mind.
+Basics like Slack and Zoom (for communication), Bamboo HR (for vacation and availability), Timely (for hours and work visibility) come to mind.

 Successful remote work relies on effective communication – not just for smooth collaboration and exchange of ideas, but to enable ongoing feedback and support.
 When people first start working remotely, one of the most important things they need to feel confident about is what the remote communication structure looks like.
 When will they have one-to-ones and team syncs?
 How should they use different communication channels?
 What’s the best time to contact people?
 How should they communicate availability?
 How should they structure certain messages and flag urgency?
 With a solid internal communication structure, collaboration stays thoughtful and everyone knows what to expect.